useConsistentObjectDefinition

 Summary

-Section titled Summary- Diagnostic Category:
+Section titled “Summary”- Diagnostic Category:

 lint/nursery/useConsistentObjectDefinition

-- This rule doesn’t have a fix.
+- This rule has a safe fix.

 - The default severity of this rule is error.